Stephanie020207/Connect4AIGame/README.md

 ## Proposed Solution
 This project provides a console-based Connect 4 game equipped with an intelligent AI opponent.
 By combining classical algorithms such as Linear Search, BFS, Merge Sort, Brute Force evaluation, and Minimax with Alpha-Beta pruning, the system is able to make strategic decisions, detect winning conditions efficiently, and offer multiple difficulty levels for players.

+## Problem Formulation
+1. How can an intelligent AI opponent be designed and implemented for a console-based Connect 4 game?
+2. How can classical algorithms be applied to support strategic decision-making in the game?
+3. How can these algorithms be combined to produce a fully functional and playable Connect 4 strategy game?

 ## Project Goals
 1. Design and Implement an Intelligent AI Opponent